a collection of notes on areas of personal interest

 The second group are here to illustrate how different approaches need to be made in order to create a degree of diversity to match the diverse individuals to whom cards will be sent.
 The top left is an amalgamation of an old woodcut with greetings behind them; the top right is a photograph of duck footprints taken last winter; next is a suggestion to rearrange the words into a well-known phrase or saying and, bottom right, a rather poor example using the outlines of a word.

-This variety of approach also applies to the five vertical cards where a geometric study has been developed to produce an interesting panel design which can be used with any greeting, the second is constructed on a written message so is message specific, the third and fourth obviously relate to Christmas, while the far example refers only to the New Year.
-There is, perhaps, only a single example that might suit being sent to a young household, that mixing ‘Happy Christmas’ with a woodcut.
-There’s also a sixth card that’s not illustrated here as I thought it a little weak.
+This type of approach was also applied to the five vertical card studies where, in the first illustration on the left, a geometric study has been developed to produce an interesting panel design that might be appropriate for any greeting; the second illustration was constructed on a written message so is message specific; the third and fourth obviously relate to Christmas; while the example on the far right referred only to the New Year.
+There is, perhaps, only a single example from these two illustrations that might suit being sent to a young household, the one that mixes ‘Happy Christmas’ with a woodcut.
+Not all of these studies were actually used as, on reflection over time, most were dismissed.
+It is always important to allow sufficient time in which to make this kind of judgement.

 The lower photograph is of the selected designs, printed, folded, glued where necessary, in the correct numbers and awaiting writing, envelopes, addresses and stamps.
 It’s about this time that my enthusiasm for making greeting cards flags significantly.
 They’re more fun to design and make, than fill in and send…